A master’s degree in nursing from an accredited program

 A personal interview with a member of the graduate faculty

-Applicants for the adult-gerontology clinical nurse specialist certificate, in addition to the general admission criteria, must have one year RN experience and must have had graduate level courses in pathophysiology, health assessment and pharmacology within the past five years or approval by the concentration director; otherwise, students will be required to take these courses as part of the post-master’s certificate requirement.
+Applicants for the nurse midwifery certificate, in addition to the general admission criteria, must have one year RN experience (labor and delivery preferred).
+Applicants must also have had graduate level courses in pathophysiology, reproductive physiology, health assessment and pharmacology within the past five years or approval by the concentration director; otherwise, students will be required to take these courses as part of the post-master’s certificate requirement.